roymacdonald/ofxFatLines/README.md

 Introduction
 ------------
-openFrameworks addon for drawing nicely antialiased lines of any width.
+openFrameworks addon for drawing nicely antialiased and feathered lines and polylines of any width via openGL.
 Based on VaseRenderer done by Chris Tsang, http://artgrammer.blogspot.com/2011/06/vaserendererdraft12.html http://www.codeproject.com/Articles/226569/Drawing-polylines-by-tessellation

 This addon is quite easy to use.

 Check the examples.

 It provides two functions:
 The following draws polylines.